Coverage and Conferences

 At Zale Lipshy University Hospital, the chief resident, two senior residents, and a junior resident provide the coverage.
 Since this institution does not have an emergency room, no in-house coverage is required.
 The residents alternate and cover evenings on a weekly basis.
 Again, the chief resident is off every other weekend with the PGY-2 neurosurgery resident off two weekends/month.
 Senior residents are also off every other weekend.

 The Dallas VA Medical Center resident takes home calls during the week and has every other weekend off.
-The resident at Children’s Medical Center provides coverage every third week alternating with the two pediatric fellows.
+The resident at Children’s Health provides coverage every third week alternating with the two pediatric fellows.
 The resident is off call two out of three weekends.